saswatijena/aws-dva-c02-notes/serverless-computing.md

  - Serverless apps are event driven and you are only charged when you code is executed [Low Cost]
  - AWS handles all the heavy lifting, you can focus on writing code instead of configuring servers

+ ## Characteristics of serverless architechture
+  - Event Driven and Ashynchronous
+  - Building blocks - Think of aws services as builing blocks that can be integrated together to create and applications
+  - Loosely coupled
+  - Flexibility and Scalability - Services and components operate and scale independently of each other

   ## Lambda
   - You are charged based on the number of requests, their duration and the amount of memory used by your lambda function
   - **Event-driven-architecture**